WhereslyClock/MyWhereslyClock/README.md

 # Where'sLy Clock Project

+#Updates:Improve the ability to reset the device, bad use of delays required button press for over 10-20 seconds.
+Starting the process of handling insecure/securemqtt  as I personally switch to local mqtt.

 ## Who Am I ?
 You can find me on twitter as @binaryjam, I'm Simon.
 If you came here from another website, using my photos and watermarking them as there own, well they had nothing to do with this build, this site, nothing.
 Thanks for the link but your attribution sucks fella.
 (Hence this intro).